Strange Pilgrims: I Only Came To Use The Phone

 A woman's car breaks down in the middle of nowhere and she tries to seek help at a nearby building, which she believes is a place to use the phone.
 She unknowingly hitches a ride on a bus on its way to a mental institute.
-Despite her protests and attempts to explain her situation, the staff refuses to release her, insisting she becomes a patient.
+Despite her protests and attempts to explain her situation, the staff refuse to release her, insisting she become a patient.
 Her husband, referring to their trouble-ridden history, believes she has run off with another man.
 When she finally finds an opportunity to call him, he curses her and hangs up.
 She is forced to sleep with a guard to pass along the full message to her husband.
 When he arrives, he takes the doctor's account to heart and leaves the woman at the hospital, where she eventually adopts the role of insanity imposed upon her by the medical staff.